 St. Mary Lake

-St. Mary Lake is to the east side of the park what Lake McDonald is to the west.
+St. Mary Lake is to the east side of the park while Lake McDonald is to the west.
 It’s a massive lake that covers an area of 6.13 square miles, which makes it the second-largest lake in the park.
 Boat tours guided by Glacier Park Boats can be reserved to spend a day exploring this beautiful body of water.

 This is one of the most off-the-beaten-path locations in the park, but it boasts a quaint vibe and some interesting history.
 The store is known for its delicious baked goods, and there’s a saloon open seasonally for refreshing local beverages.